near/docs/docs/tokens/token-custody.md

 - ### NEAR Wallet

-  - The [NEAR Web Wallet](http://wallet.near.org) provides a way to interact with NEAR network.
-Currently NEAR Wallet doesn't allow to create account by yourself.
-Instead if you have an allocation of NEAR tokens, ask your facilitator (CoinList or the NEAR Foundation) to send you a NEAR Drop and follow [this guide](https://docs.google.com/document/d/13b3K_9f0YZudFrEAmagM4RcesK3DFxPBE5DswJ37Das).
+  - The [NEAR Web Wallet](http://wallet.near.org) provides a way to interact with NEAR network from web without needing to install a wallet.
+  - Currently NEAR Wallet doesn't allow to create just a public key.
+  - Instead if you have an allocation of NEAR tokens, ask your facilitator (CoinList or the NEAR Foundation) to send you a NEAR Drop and follow [this guide](https://docs.google.com/document/d/13b3K_9f0YZudFrEAmagM4RcesK3DFxPBE5DswJ37Das).
   - NEAR Wallet also supports Ledger hardware devices for improved security.